- Ten regions, representing over 3000 municipalities from eight countries join the BreatheLife campaign.

 "The air quality around Barcelona is a chronic problem which has become one of our main concerns in the latest years.
 It is an urgent issue that affects the health of all citizens.
 This is why we have taken powerful and coordinated action through the Agreement for Improving Air Quality, which brings together other public administrations to transform the quality of life of the people in Catalonia."

-Supported by the organizations involved in the BreatheLife campaign, regional governments lead the implementation of over 100 key actions to curb air pollution, including: develop sustainable mobility and transportation policies, such as sustainable and clean transportation, vehicle pollution control and the development of long-term efficient mass transit; regulate and improve the disposal and management of solid waste; set ambitious standards on emissions for both households and industries; encourage and incentivize the development of sustainable energy solutions.
+Regional governments are implementing over 100 key actions to curb air pollution, including: develop sustainable mobility and transportation policies, such as sustainable and clean transportation, vehicle pollution control and the development of long-term efficient mass transit; regulate and improve the disposal and management of solid waste; set ambitious standards on emissions for both households and industries; encourage and incentivize the development of sustainable energy solutions.

 "By tackling the root causes of air pollution, cities and regions are delivering a better quality of life for their citizens and concrete action on climate change.
 This shows that positive environmental action is not a burden, but rather an exciting opportunity.
 Cleaner cities will be happier, healthier and more productive!” said Erik Solheim, head of UN Environment.